sudosammy/kraken-sandbox/README.md

 ## Testing the API

 A test script (`test_kraken_sandbox.sh`) is included to verify that all API endpoints are working correctly.
-The script tests both public and private endpoints, including order placement, cancellation, and editing.

 To run the test script:

 ```bash
 # After starting the API server